C2SP/C2SP/sunlight.md

 The total length of an `extensions` field containing only a `leaf_index` extension is 8 bytes.

-Note that by design this limits Sunlight logs to a null Merge Delay, since entries must be merged in the log before an SCT is returned, for this extension to be included.
+Note that by design this encourages a null Merge Delay, since entries must be sequenced before an SCT is returned, for this extension to be included.

 This extension makes it possible for auditors to verify inclusion of an SCT in